feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "da5a54b7-2948-4800-8345-6780fd91e833"
+#> [1] "5c03b1f2-6c6f-4674-965c-708bc7bb597b"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> [1] "Layer the blue Calvin Klein shirt with a neutral-colored (such as gray, navy, or beige) sweater or blazer, and add a coordinating scarf to tie together the blue and pink for a balanced winter look."
+#> [1] "Layer the blue Calvin Klein shirt under a neutral blazer or coat, add a cozy scarf, and pair with the pink trousers and complementary shoes (like white or nude) for a stylish winter look."
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "97006157-33f1-45d0-a574-8de3a7cfda92"
+#> [1] "adb403cb-be41-42b3-9695-5a19c1579e57"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> [1] "Pair the blue Calvin Klein shirt with a neutral-colored blazer or cardigan and add a stylish scarf to balance the look and stay warm."
+#> [1] "Pair the blue Calvin Klein shirt with a cozy neutral-toned sweater or blazer and layer with a stylish coat, plus accessories like a scarf and boots, to create a warm yet chic winter look."
 #>
 #>
 #>
 #> $chosen_response
-#> Layer the blue Calvin Klein shirt with a neutral-colored (such as gray, navy,
+#> Pair the blue Calvin Klein shirt with a cozy neutral-toned sweater or blazer
-#> or beige) sweater or blazer, and add a coordinating scarf to tie together the
+#> and layer with a stylish coat, plus accessories like a scarf and boots, to
-#> blue and pink for a balanced winter look.
+#> create a warm yet chic winter look.
 ```

 This makes it easy to archive progress and resume complex, context-rich